What is considered a “normal estrogen level”?

 More About Estrogen (The Basics)

-Estrogen is a class of hormones which are very important to both men and women.
+Estrogen is a class of hormones that are very important to both men and women.

-It turns out that there really isn't a hormone in the body called "estrogen", instead estrogen is used to refer to a series of hormones which act on estrogen receptors.
+It turns out that there really isn’t a hormone in the body called “estrogen”, instead estrogen is used to refer to a series of hormones that act on estrogen receptors.

 Don’t be, it’s actually quite simple:

-Certain hormones have the ability to sit on and activate estrogen receptors in the body which turn on genetic function.
+Certain hormones have the ability to sit on and activate estrogen receptors in the body which turn on genetic function (1).

-There are actually many different types of hormones that fit into this category but the 3 strongest seem to be estradiol, estrone, and estriol.
+There are actually many different types of hormones that fit into this category but the 3 strongest seem to be estradiol, estrone, and estriol (2).

 These estrogens are then cut up and metabolized into smaller fragments by the liver and each of these fragments also has an impact on estrogen receptors in the body.